helidon-io/helidon/docs/modules/data-jdbc/data-jdbc.md

           jdbc-driver-class-name: "com.mysql.cj.jdbc.Driver"
 ```

-The connection URL is required.
-You can omit `jdbc-driver-class-name` when the
+Every direct connection requires a JDBC URL, while the driver class name can be
-driver registers itself and accepts the configured URL.
+omitted when the driver registers itself and recognizes the configured URL.

-`data.clients.jdbc` is a list, even if the application defines only one client.
+Although `data.clients.jdbc` is a list, it can contain a single client.
+In a
-Use zero-based indexes when you configure the list in a properties file:
+properties file, the client indexes begin at zero:

 ```properties [application.properties]
 data.clients.jdbc.0.name=contacts